 Enabling price reranking helps balance conversion rates and average order values.
 Because relevance is also used to order the items returned, enabling price reranking is not the same as sorting by price.

-This option can be edited after creating a serving configuration.
+This option can be edited after creating a serving config.

-If you want to ensure that results returned from a single prediction request are from different categories of your product catalog, you can enable diversification.
-This option can be edited after creating a serving configuration.
+If you want to ensure that results returned from a single prediction request are more diversified rather than looking similar, you can enable diversification.
+Generally, diversification reduces the likelihood that similar products are shown in a recommendation panel, at the risk of removing some good recommendations.
+Diversification settings can be edited after creating a serving configuration.
 It is disabled by default.

 |Diversification level||Max items per category|

 Use data-driven diversity to produce recommendations results that balance relevance and diversity.
 Data-driven diversity learns from product catalog metadata, such as titles or categories.
 Instead of relying on the title or category words, data-driven diversity captures semantic similarity to produce better-performing diversification.

 If the serving config includes a Similar Items model for Recommendations AI, you can enable category matching.
 When category matching is used, the Retail API returns only product results that share at least one category with the context product.

 If your categories have deeply nested hierarchies, the Retail API

 truncates them using heuristics to improve the possibility of a match.
 For